 19-7-2018 – WSD is dispatching Water trucks to the news Kwai Tsui public housing estate in Kwai Fong on Thursday 19-7-2018, due to concerns over the reports of possible lead content.
 The key point it’s another new estate, only opened in April 2018 [RTHK]

-An online survey by SCMP tells the story, we don’t believe you, we don’t believe those flashy slogans corporations are selling.
-It’s part of the endless assault, trying to persuade us that corporations, particularly large corporations are great.
+An online survey by SCMP tells the whole story, we don’t believe you, we don’t believe those flashy slogans corporations are selling.
+It’s part of the endless assault, trying to persuade us that corporations, particularly large corporations are great and green.

 82% (so far) believe corporate sustainability is just a slogan, that’s a shocking indictment of Hong Kong’s corporates in the sustainability stakes.
 But why?
 Perhaps there is a simple answer, the Hong Kong public are not so gullible, they do not believe the hype, or those glossy awards, from the trenches we see the real world every day.